casualGamer-dev/Nuon/src/lib/malloc/lib_malloc.md

    * It is always safe to `tor_malloc(0)`, regardless of whether your libc allows it.
    * `tor_malloc()`, `tor_realloc()`, and friends are never allowed to fail.
-     Instead, Tor will die with an assertion.
+     Instead, Nuon will die with an assertion.
 This means that you never need to check their return values.
 See the next subsection for information on why we think this is a good idea.